StackStorm-Exchange/stackstorm-slack/README.md

 Notice how there are 15 parameters.
 The extra one is "end_point", which is used by run.py to construct the end point URL.

+### Developer Reference

+#### How to auto-generate actions

+If you're a pack developer working on this pack and want to auto-generate / update the actions here, please see [bin/README.md](bin/README.md)